Eva Hart

-Eva Miriam Hart MBE (31 January 1905 – 14 February 1996) was a British woman who was one of the last remaining survivors of the sinking of RMS Titanic on 15 April 1912.
+Eva Miriam Hart (31 January 1905 – 14 February 1996) was an English Titanic survivor and one of the last remaining passengers to recall the sinking of RMS Titanic on 15 April 1912.
+She was seven years old at the time of the disaster, travelling as a second-class passenger with her parents, Benjamin and Esther Hart.
+Her father perished in the sinking; Eva and her mother were rescued by RMS Carpathia and returned to England shortly after arriving in New York.

+Born in Ilford, Hart became a prominent voice in Titanic history, known for her vivid recollections and outspoken advocacy for maritime safety.
+She was awarded an MBE in 1974 for public and political service and remained active in public life until her death in 1996.

 Biography

 Early life

-Eva Hart was born on 31 January 1905 in Ilford, Essex (now part of Greater London), England, to a Jewish family.
+Eva Miriam Hart was born on 31 January 1905 in Ilford, Essex (now part of Greater London), England, to a Jewish father and a Christian mother.
 Her parents were Benjamin Hart and his wife Esther (née Bloomfield).
 Eva was their only child.
 Esther had been previously married and had nine children from her first marriage.
 Eva was educated at St. Mary's Convent (later St. Mary's Hare Park) in Gidea Park, London.
 In early 1912, Benjamin decided his family would emigrate to Winnipeg, Manitoba, Canada.
-He was influenced by his brother, who already lived there and economic recessions at that time in England, in his decision to emigrate.
+He was influenced by his brother, who already lived there, and by economic recessions in England at that time, in his decision to emigrate.